 Evaluation of Academic Progress End of the academic year - normally a student's satisfactory academic progress for Fall and Spring semesters will be evaluated at the end of the academic year (spring semester).
+End of each semester - Satisfactory progress will be evaluated of students in certificate programs.
 End of summer semesters - students who receive financial assistance for one or more summer sessions will have their summer satisfactory academic progress evaluated at the end of the last summer session.
 Summer I and Summer II will be treated as one semester.
 Interim enrollment - students who enroll in various terms or semesters that do not receive financial aid will also be evaluated for making satisfactory progress for future or continuing eligibility of financial aid.
 GPA Requirements Undergraduates must maintain a cumulative 2.0 GPA on all transfer and DBU credits.
 Graduate students must maintain a cumulative 3.0 GPA on all transfer and DBU credits.
 Tuition Equalization Grant and Texas Grant recipients must maintain a cumulative 2.5 GPA as an undergraduate student and a 3.0 as a graduate/doctoral student.